Cost Transfer Procedures on Sponsored Projects

 - If the retro request affects more than one sponsored chartstring, all PIs or Department Administrators of the chartstring being charged must approve the retro request.
 This approval can be done via email and saved as part of the supporting documentation.

 - Payroll cost transfers impacting previously certified effort must be appropriately documented, as described above, but also requires that the effort report be recertified.
-The effort report will be automatically reopened and must be recertified by the same individual who certified the original effort report.
+The effort report will be automatically reopened and should be recertified by the same individual who certified the original effort report.

 - The supporting documentation must describe, in detail, the need for revisions of the original certification and must be signed by the Principal Investigator(s) on the award(s) being charged.